-In this section, we evaluate the performance of Mulder by comparing it with two popular and highly regarded web services, Google (the web's premier search engine) and AskJeeves (the web's premier QA system).
-In addition, we evaluate how different components contribute to Mulder's performance.
-We study the effectiveness of query formulation, answer extraction and the voting selection mechanism.
+In this section, we evaluate the performance of MUL-DER by comparing it with two popular and highlyregarded web services, Google (the web's premier search engine) and AskJeeves (the web's premier QA system).
+In addition, we evaluate how different components contribute to MULDER's performance.
+Specifically, we study the effectiveness of query formulation, answer extraction and the voting selection mechanism.

 AskJeeves allows users to ask questions in natural language.
-It looks up the user's question in its own database and returns a list of matching questions that it knows how to answer.
+It looks up the user's question in its own database and returns a list of matching questions which it knows how to answer.
 The user selects the most appropriate entry in the list, and is taken to a web page where the answer will be found.
 Its database of questions appears to be constructed manually, therefore the corresponding web pages reliably provide the desired answer.
 We also compare MULDER with Google.
 Google supplies the web pages that MULDER uses in our current implementation and provides a useful baseline for comparison.

-We begin by defining various metrics of our experiment in Section 4.1; then, in Section 4.2, we describe our test question set.
-In Section 4.3, we compare the performance of MULDER with the two web services on the TREC-8 question set.
-Finally, in Section 4.4, we investigate the efficacy of various system components.
+We begin by defining various metrics of our experiment in section 4.1, then in section 4.2 we describe our test question set.
+In section 4.3, we compare the performance of MULDER with the two web services on the TREC-8 question set.
+Finally, in section 4.4 we investigate the efficacy of various system components.